TomasTeixeira2003/EP2520-BNSS/stockholm/README.md

     ./scripts/install_certs.sh
     ```

+    This script is asking you to set a password for the truststore.jks file.
+    This password needs to be stored in the KC_TRUST_STORE_PW environment variable, as it will be needed in configuring Keycloak.
+    It will also ask for permission if the included certificate should be trusted.
+    You should answer yes

     > NOTE: You must add the root certificate of the CA to your system's
     > and your browser's *trust store* to make your software trust the services.
     > This certificate is found at `ca/certs/roots.pem`